soulrrrrr/soulrrrrr.github.io/content/en/books/2024/procrastinate/index.md

 ---
-title: 拖延心理學
+title: Procrastination
-summary: 'Procrastination: Why You Do It, What to Do About It Now'
+summary: Why You Do It, What to Do About It Now / Jane B. Burka & Lenora M. Yuen
 date: 2024-05-13
 draft: true